-- Windows NT Workstation 4.0.
-Use the User Manager program to create new user accounts and manage user accounts or groups.
-See the operating system documentation for more information. - Windows 95 and Windows 98.
-New users can be added by typing in a new user name and password in the logon application.
+- Windows 2000.
+Use the Create New User button in the Administrator Utility to launch the Windows Users and Passwords program that will create and manage user accounts.
+See the operating system documentation for more information. - Windows NT Workstation 40.
+Use the Create New User button in the Administrator Utility to launch the Windows Users and Passwords program that will create and manage user accounts.
+See the operating system documentation for more information. - Windows 98, and Windows Millennium Edition.
+New users can be added by typing a new user name and password in the logon application.
 See the operating system documentation for more information.

-- If you plan to use the Microsoft Family Logon client with Windows 95 or Windows 98, read the Attention box for important information. - In Windows 98, if you delete a user from the computer, the user name is not deleted from the list of users in the Administrator Utility. - When you use the operating system software to add new users, the domain password for each new user must be the same. - Client Security Software works in parallel with the security features provided by the operating system.
+- In Windows 98, there is no Create New User button in the Administrator Utility.
+New users must be added by typing a new user name and password in the logon application. - ∠ In Windows 98, if you delete a user from the computer, the user name is not deleted from the list of users in the Administrator Utility. - ∠ When you use the operating system software to add new users, the domain password for each new user must be the same.

-Attention: If you use the Microsoft Family Logon client for Windows 95 or Windows 98, do the following:
+Attention: If you use the Microsoft Family Logon client for Windows 98, do the following:

-- 1. configure Microsoft Family Logon - 2. use the operating-system software to create new users - 3. assign UVM passphrases for users and set and use UVM protection for the system logon.
+- 1. Configure Microsoft Family Logon. - 2.
+Use the operating-system software to create new users. - 3.
+Assign UVM passphrases for users and set and use UVM protection for the system logon.